2016-18 Scholar in Resident Project

-The LBF is pleased to announce the 2016-18 Scholar in Resident (SIR) is Christopher K. Odinet from Southern University Law Center, and Melissa Lonegrass from Louisiana State University Paul M. Hebert Law Center.
-They will produce a comprehensive work on the public records doctrine in Louisiana.
+The 2016-18 Scholar in Resident (SIR) is Christopher K. Odinet from Southern University Law Center, and Melissa Lonegrass from Louisiana State University Paul M. Hebert Law Center.
+Their work is a comprehensive work on the public records doctrine in Louisiana.

 The first SIR recipient was Professor Paul R. Baier of Louisiana State University Paul M. Herbert Law Center for his work titled Time and the Court.
 The original work, taken from an Oration on the Occasion of the Bicentennial of the Supreme Court of the United States and delivered on February 2, 1990, first appeared in the Louisiana Bar Journal, Vol. 38, No. 1.